ambianic/peerfetch/README.md

+:warning: :construction: **MIGRATING CODE IN PROGRESS** :construction: :warning:

+The `peerfetch` library has been used as integral part of [`ambianic-ui`](https://github.com/ambianic/ambianic-ui/blob/master/src/remote/peer-fetch.js) and [ambianic-edge](https://github.com/ambianic/peerjs-python/blob/master/src/peerjs/ext/http_proxy.py) for several years.
+It has reached a reasonable state of stability that we consider ready for a standalone package.
+We are in the process of extracting and migrating its code to this repo with the intention of packaging and publishing it independently.

 # peerfetch

 [HTML5 fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) implementation over WebRTC datachannel.
-Allows access directly from a web browser to IoT REST APIs behind firewall.
+Allows access directly from a web browser to IoT OpenAPI REST endpoints behind firewall.
 No custom VPN setup and no cloud data tunneling.
 See [this blog post](https://webrtchacks.com/private-home-surveillance-with-the-webrtc-datachannel/) for a technical discussion and examples.

 From a web app's perspective, this is the code to access the REST API hosted on the remote edge device: